chris-wood/draft-kinnear-tls-client-net-address/draft-wood-tls-nat-detection.md

 This can be problematic for because clients cannot tell if their traffic can be linked via IP-layer information, such as a stable source address.
 As a result, clients do not know if privacy-driven connection migration policies, such as those prescribed by QUIC {{I-D.ietf-quic-transport}}, provide value against a passive eavesdropper.
-Moreover, without knowledge of a NATs precense, it is unclear if using TLS over a connection-oriented protocol such as TCP introduces any privacy regression with respect to connectionless protocols, such as UDP.
+Moreover, without knowledge of the presence of a NAT, it is unclear if using TLS over a connection-oriented protocol such as TCP introduces any privacy regression with respect to connectionless protocols, such as UDP.